Generative-AI-Tanzania/.github/README.md

-# .github
+# Generative AI Tanzania

-Overview Of Generative AI Tanzania
+Public repository for the Generative AI Community in Tanzania